-The mission of Lakeview Center is "Helping people throughout life's journey".
+The mission of Lakeview Center is "helping people."
 To help achieve this goal Lakeview Center has set a code of conduct by which its team members are expected to go by.
 Team members are expected to conduct themselves in a manner that protects and promotes organizational-wide integrity.
 The code of conduct includes a commitment to the organizational values of: